T

 Local etiquette

-• Tipping is not obligatory but appreciated for excellent service, typically 10-15%.
+• Tipping is not obligatory but appreciated for excellent service, usually around 10%.

-• While cards are increasingly accepted in larger establishments, always carry some cash for smaller cafes, markets, and taxis.
+• While cards are accepted in many establishments, always have some cash (Georgian Lari - GEL) for smaller cafes, markets, or taxis.

 Plan the rest of your Tbilisi trip